|

 of 240 characters), and start date and time information -- but they lack

 channel labels and the other header data that are standard in Warthog files.
+ExpeData files do support channel labels, voltage conversion data, and some other content.

-SSCF files
+ExpeData files

 can be read by LabAnalyst, as well as by Sable software on PCs.

-Newer versions of LabHelper can also create SSCF files.
+LabHelper can also create SSCF files.
 If

 they will appear (on a Macintosh) with their own special icons in OS X:

-TIMED DATA SAVES +T
+TIMED DATA SAVES T

 This option sets up an automatic backup function during data acquisition